 M.Eng.
 Curriculum and Degree Requirements

-The M.Eng. curriculum is rooted in chemical engineering electives and a project component, which makes it a highly flexible degree program.
+The M.Eng. curriculum is rooted in chemical engineering electives and an immersive project component, which makes it a highly flexible degree program.
 Choose which courses are most relevant to your career goals and focus.

 Core requirements and components